ReliSA/OSS-project-data-sources/wiki/SourceForge.md

 ## Structure

-**Comment:** SourceForge is more for communication with users.
+**Comment:** SourceForge is used mostly for communication with users.
 Some projects have a link to GitHub.

 **Number of live projects:** approx. 24000